trskop/yx/README.md

 # Currently only 'Cabal' and 'Stack' are recognized automatically.
 build-tool: Stack

+# Settings in global section are always applied, regardless of environment is
+# used.
 global:
   env:
     # User can override these variables in "${HOME}/.bash_yx", that is usually